-When you use Layer 3 (L3) routed connections to access NFS storage, consider certain requirements and restructions.
+When you use Layer 3 (L3) routed connections to access NFS storage, consider certain requirements and restrictions.

 Ensure that your environment meets the following requirements:

-Use Cisco's Hot Standby Router Protocol (HSRP) in IP Router.
-If you are using non-Cisco router, be sure to use Virtual Router Redundancy Protocol (VRRP) instead.
+- Use Cisco's Hot Standby Router Protocol (HSRP) in IP Router.
+If you are using a non-Cisco router, use Virtual Router Redundancy Protocol (VRRP) instead.

-Use Quality of Service (QoS) to prioritize NFS L3 traffic on networks with limited bandwidths, or on networks that experience congestion.
+- To prioritize NFS L3 traffic on networks with limited bandwidths, or on networks that experience congestion, use Quality of Service (QoS).
 See your router documentation for details.

-Follow Routed NFS L3 best practices recommended by storage vendor.
+- Follow Routed NFS L3 recommendations offered by storage vendor.
 Contact your storage vendor for details.

 - If you are planning to use systems with top-of-rack switches or switch-dependent I/O device partitioning, contact your system vendor for compatibility and support.